Injury Claims for a Skiing or Snowboarding Accident in British Columbia

 Filing a Claim for Your Injuries

-There are several steps to make a personal injury claim in a ski or snowboard accident:
+There are several steps to make a personal injury claim following a skiing or snowboarding accident:

 - Obtain the name and contact information of the person with whom you collided would be helpful, if that was the nature of your accident.